gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

     template_name = 'blog/home.html'
 ```

-TemplateView is a class provided by django, which simply renders an html page, that is provided in the template_name
+TemplateView is a class provided by Django, which simply renders an html page, that is provided in the template_name
 parameter.
 In the above code, we pass the path (relative to the templates folder) of the html page we just created, to this parameter.
 For the last step, we need to adjust the url settings in our project, so we can show our home page to our users.
 To do so first
 edit the `myblog/urls.py` file accordingly: